FAQs

 Sterling silver: Store in an airtight plastic bag to avoid tarnish.
 Use a dry rouge cloth on highly polished areas and a 3M Scotch-Brite pad on matte or textured surfaces.

 Glass surfaces: Clean gently with glass cleaner applied to a soft paper towel.
+I also love to use dish soap to remove dirt or grime.
+Just be sure to thoroughly dry your pieces before storing them.

 Gemstones: Be careful with delicate stones such as opals, pearls, or rough minerals; avoid harsh chemicals.
-Tarnish removers like Tarnex can be used carefully, but never let them contact delicate stones.
+Tarnish removers like Tarnex can be used carefully but never let them contact delicate stones.

 With proper care, your one-of-a-kind piece will maintain its brilliance for years to come.